-Can you think of winter plants without picturing one of the UK’s favourite festive plants?
-In all honesty, Christmas just isn’t the same without holly’s iconic red berries popping against shiny, dark prickly green leaves in wreaths and garlands.
+With its shiny, dark prickly green leaves and bright red berries, holly is a must for your winter balcony and also provides plenty of materials for your Christmas wreaths and garlands.
 Make your balcony the hot topic of the neighbourhood this winter season by planting a thick evergreen of your own.
-They can survive punishing cold and often persist well into late winter (at least until hungry birds finish them off).
+Hollies survive punishing cold and their berries often persist well into late winter, or until hungry birds finish them off.

 2. Winter heathers

-Evergreen, small, easy to grow, manageable, and long-flowering, winter-flowering heathers are a perfect choice of plants to perk up your balcony this winter.
-Ericas are fully hardy, completely smothered in bloom regardless of the wind and rain, and perfectly suitable container plants.
-Plant them in a container or a pot on your balcony, unwind with a warm beverage by the window, and watch them return each wintertime in wonderful shades of white, purple, and pink, livening up their black and white backdrop.
+Evergreen, small, easy to grow, and long-flowering, winter heathers are the perfect plants to perk up your balcony when it’s cold and dark.
+Heathers are fully hardy and will be completely smothered in blooms regardless of the wind and rain.
+Plant them in a container or trough on your balcony and watch them return each year in wonderful shades of white, purple and pink.

 3. Skimmia japonica

 Skimmia japonica ‘Rubella’ is glossy-leaved and covered in clusters of long-lasting dark red flower buds that last through the winter until they open to white-pink flowers in spring.
-And, when winter draws to a close and the container display has come to an end, you can bring them out in your garden to grow on.
+This tough, trouble-free shrub is ideal for beginners.
+If your balcony isn’t especially sunny, this is a good option for a shady spot.

 Not too many plants actually bloom at the peak of winter.
-Nevertheless, Britain’s freezing January snows are no match for hardy Hellebores.
-Thriving in the coldest time of year, this pretty winter gem, with its elegant flowers and evergreen foliage, is undoubtedly one of the plants that will brighten up your balcony this
+Nevertheless, Britain’s freezing January snows are no match for Hellebores.
+One of our favourite hardy evergreen perennials, they thrive at the coldest time of year and, with their elegant flowers and dark green foliage, they’re undoubtedly one of the best plants for brightening up your balcony this winter.

-These dainty flowers are bred to survive frosty temperatures, slightly drooping during extreme conditions and bouncing back when temperatures rise.
-With their colourful varieties and cheeky ‘faces’, these are definitely the plants that will brighten up your balcony this winter.
-And, if properly planted and well cared for, they’ll come right back the next one, too.
+We breed winter pansies specifically to survive frosty temperatures, and although they may droop a little during extreme conditions, they should soon bounce back when temperatures rise.
+With their colourful petals and cheeky ‘faces’, pansies make a great winter bedding choice for your balcony.
+If properly planted and well cared for, they’ll come right back next winter too.

-For more ideas on bringing a splash of colour into your home and garden, head over to our winter flowers hub.
+For more ideas on bringing a splash of colour into your home and garden, browse the information and advice over at our winter flowers hub page.